Csyntax/etch_a_sketch/README.md

 # Csyntax Etch-a-Sketch Project

 This project is a modern take on the classic Etch-a-Sketch toy, implemented using HTML, CSS, and JavaScript.
 Users can draw on a grid by hovering over the grid squares, which progressively darken with each interaction.
 Additionally, users can reset the grid size and restart the sketch with the current grid size using the provided buttons.
+The project has been updated to include new features and improvements.

 ## How to Use